tylerdr/sprinter-website/src/pages/services/organizational-agility-auditing.md

 templateKey: service-page
 title: "Organizational Agility Auditing "
-description: A focus on identifying possible areas for disruption and taking proactive measures to ensure your business is prepared.
+description: A focus on identifying possible areas for disruption and taking proactive measures to ensure your business is prepared for the future.
 featuredimage: /img/noun_agile_2456670.svg
 icon: /img/noun_agile_2456670.svg
 ---